ronisbr/easy-align/README.md

 You can add modifiers to the end of the input after a `/` to customize the alignment behavior.
 The available modifiers are:

-- `/g`: Aligns all occurrences of the pattern in each line.
+- `/g`: Align all occurrences of the pattern in each line.
-- `/n`: Aligns the character immediately following the pattern in each line.
+- `/n`: Align the character immediately following the pattern in each line.
+- `/r`: Align the text to the right.

 The alignment is interactive, allowing you to preview the result before accepting it.
 Press `Esc` to discard changes.